rickybassom/gmn-python-api/README.rst

    # - 8 meteors were estimated to be part of the Perseids shower.
    # - Station #2 recorded the highest number of meteors.

 Please see the Usage_ and API_ section for more details.
+Or Troubleshooting_ for common problems.

 Contributing